 He may not have a lease but he did live there and was most likely considered a tenant, read the statute again, I believe you have to store his things for at least 28 days, better to be safe than sorry.
 You should also try and contact him through any means available to you, try facebook, phone...Read more »

 Home inspection report revealed a "minor" foundation crack that indicated "...if crack gets larger than 1/4" or allows moisture intrusion have epoxy sealed - monitor (minor)."
-Despite the seller's offer to remedy the crack, the buyer wants to walk away from the transaction with the deposit money....
+Despite the seller's offer to remedy the crack, the buyer wants to walk away from the...
 Read more »

 The home inspection is one of the ways a buyer can get out of a contract-it also depends on the purchase and sales contract he signed with you.
 You could argue that such a minor infraction is not a breach of the agreement and that you should have the ability to cure the alleged defect, or you could...Read more »

 We have a person who's shrinking the entrance way which will be causing a safety issue for those below this barrier.
 The owner won't reason nor remove the problem.
 She's doing this just to cause a problem for everyone below her property.
-This all started because she doesn't want to share in the...
+This all started because she doesn't want...
 Read more »

 One way to deal with this problem is to look at the documents that formed the private road to see what the rules say about how to deal with this and who is responsible-since you share the road with someone else.
 If you cannot resolve the issue you can go to court and have a judge make a ruling that...Read more »

 Real Estate Purchase: We are the Buyers; cannot obtain financing and communicated this to Seller in writing as stipulated by the contract.
 He will not sign the release terminating the agreement and allowing us to get our $5k deposit back.
-Says he is "consulting with his attorney".
-Contract clearly...
+Says he is "consulting with his attorney"....
 Read more »

 My wife bought a house while we are married, but my names not on the mortgage or purchase agreements or anything for that matter..
 I did not sign anything and I was not apart of the buying process, yet my wife thinks that cause we are married, that I automatically own half..
 Is she right?